Generalized parton distributions and gravitational form factors at large momentum transfer: Factorization of quark-in-quark GPD in SCET

 \subsection{Breit frame}

 In order to perform the power expansion in $\lambda$ (\ref{f}), we need to introduce a suitable light-cone basis that emphasize the role of $\sqrt{-t}$ as the hard scale.
-This will be different from the usual light-cone basis\footnote{We define the light-cone coordinates by \beq x^\pm =x^0\pm x^3, \qquad x\cdot p= \frac{1}{2}(x^+p^-+x^-p^+) - \vec{x}_\perp\cdot \vec{p}_\perp. \eeq } in the GPD literature spanned by $\bar n^{\mu}= \delta^\mu_-\bar n^-$ (see (\ref{def})) and its conjugate $ n^{\mu}=\delta^\mu_+ n^+$.\footnote{To avoid confusion, in the GPD literature often the notation $n^\mu$ is used for the null vector in the minus direction.
-To comply with the standard notation in SCET, we have redefined $n^\mu$ to be along the plus direction \cite{Schoenleber:2024ihr}.} Instead, we introduce light-like vectors $w^{\mu}, \bar w^{\mu}$, such that \beq w^\mu \propto \lim_{p^2 \rightarrow 0} p^\mu_1, \qquad \bar w^\mu \propto \lim_{p_2^2 \rightarrow 0} p_2^\mu, \eeq normalized as $w \cdot \bar w = 2$.
+This will be different from the usual light-cone basis\footnote{We define the light-cone coordinates by \beq x^\pm =x^0\pm x^3, \qquad x\cdot p= \frac{1}{2}(x^+p^-+x^-p^+) - \vec{x}_\perp\cdot \vec{p}_\perp. \eeq } in the GPD literature spanned by $\bar n^{\mu}= \delta^\mu_-\bar n^-$ (see (\ref{def})) and its conjugate $ n^{\mu}=\delta^\mu_+ n^+$.\footnote{ In the GPD literature, the vector $n^\mu$ typically points along the minus direction.
+To comply with the standard notation in SCET, we have instead defined $n^\mu$ to be along the plus direction \cite{Schoenleber:2024ihr}.} Instead, we introduce light-like vectors $w^{\mu}, \bar w^{\mu}$, such that \beq w^\mu \propto \lim_{p^2_1 \rightarrow 0} p^\mu_1, \qquad \bar w^\mu \propto \lim_{p_2^2 \rightarrow 0} p_2^\mu, \eeq normalized as $w \cdot \bar w = 2$.
 The change of basis from $(n, \bar n)$ to $(w, \bar w)$ corresponds to a change of frames.
 The crucial difference is that in the $(n, \bar n)$ frame, $p_1$ and $p_2$ are roughly collinear in the same direction $\sim n$, while in the $(w, \bar w)$ frame, $p_1\sim w$ and $p_2\sim \bar w$ are collinear in opposite directions.
 The latter frame, which is an analog of the Breit frame, can be achieved from the former via a series of Lorentz transformations as described in Appendix~\ref{app A}.
 It should be emphasized that the quark-in-quark GPD (\ref{def}) is invariant under Lorentz transformations (provided $\bar{n}^\mu$ is transformed in the same way as $p^\mu_1,p_2^\mu$) and can therefore be analyzed in any convenient frame.
 In the next subsections, we will establish the factorization of $F$ in the $(w,\bar w)$ frame.
 The result is then valid in the original $(n,\bar n)$ frame.

 In the $(w,\bar w)$ frame, it is possible to take

 by exploiting the fact that (\ref{def}) is invariant under rescaling $\bar n^\mu \to c \bar n^\mu$, see Appendix~\ref{app A}.
 The quark momenta can now be written as